FDLMRRT/CPP-Fundamentals/README.md

 # C++ Fundamentals
+## What is this?

+- This is a repository containing various resources to aid in the learning or teaching of the fundamentals of cpp
-- Jupyter Notebooks, Pdfs, Powerpoint Slides, Lecture Notes, Labs and Exercises for Computer Science Foundational Concepts (CS1) using C++
+- The resources include Jupyter Notebooks, Pdfs, Powerpoint Slides, Lecture Notes, Labs and Exercises for Computer Science Foundational Concepts (CS1) using C++
-- some of the contents are based on the open source textbook: Think C++ by Allen B. Downey, [https://en.cppreference.com/](https://en.cppreference.com/) and [http://cplusplus.com/](http://cplusplus.com/)
-- PDF of the textbook can be found at [http://www.greenteapress.com/thinkcpp/thinkCScpp.pdf](http://www.greenteapress.com/thinkcpp/thinkCScpp.pdf)

-## PDF format
+## Content

-- pdf of each jupyter notebook chapter can be found in [pdfs](https://github.com/rambasnet/CPPFundamentals-Notebooks/tree/master/pdfs) folder
+- pdfs of each jupyter notebook chapter are found in the [pdfs](https://github.com/rambasnet/CPPFundamentals-Notebooks/tree/master/pdfs) folder
-- pdfs of lecture notes can be found in [notes](https://github.com/rambasnet/CPP-Fundamentals/tree/master/notes) folder
+- pdfs of lecture notes are found in the [notes](https://github.com/rambasnet/CPP-Fundamentals/tree/master/notes) folder

-## Powerpoint slides

-- powerpoint slides and corresponding pdfs based on the lecutre notes are found in [slides](https://github.com/rambasnet/CPP-Fundamentals/tree/master/slides) folder
+- powerpoint slides of the lecture notes and their corresponding pdfs are found in the [slides](https://github.com/rambasnet/CPP-Fundamentals/tree/master/slides) folder

-## Who can use this content
+## Target Audience

 ### University and high-school coding instructors

-Depending on the course level and topics covered, instructors can pick and choose appropriate chapters.
+There is a variety of content to pick from, so instructors can pick the ones relevant to the course they are teaching.

 ### Self learners

-Depending on their skill and interest level, learners can move as swiftly as appropriate through the chapters.
-Try solving some exercises towards the end of each chapter before moving on to self-assess the mastery of the materials.
+Since the content will always be available, learners can go at their own pace.
+It is recommended to try solving some exercises towards the end of each chapter before moving on to self-assess the mastery of the materials.

 ## How to use Jupyter Notebook